-Scottish red lentil soup, with or without barley, is comfort in a bowl.
+Red lentil soup, with or without barley, is classic Scottish comfort food in a bowl.
 Perfect for cold weather days, and some fresh, crusty bread is highly recommended!

 During our trip to Scotland last year, we went to Helensburgh to visit Charles Rennie Mackintosh’s Hill House.
+This jaunt was the reason for my quest to make this red lentil soup!
 Our entry was free as part of the reciprocal agreement with the National Trust and our Royal Oak Foundation membership.
-I highly recommend buying a Royal Oak membership if you are travelling from the US to the UK and plan to do some sightseeing.
+I highly recommend buying a Royal Oak membership if you are traveling from the US to the UK and plan to do some sightseeing.

 The Hill House

-As memorable as the visit to the Hill House was, our experience at the tiny, (almost hidden) and authentically Scottish Craigard Tearoom, was also something my family will never forget.
+As memorable as the visit to the Hill House was, our experience at the tiny, (almost hidden) and authentically Scottish Craigard Tearoom, was also memorable, mostly because of the red lentil soup there.

 As an Amazon Associate I earn from qualifying purchases.